CEE Environmental Health & Safety Conference

 BIO: Peter Walsh is an EH&S and Sustainability professional with 25 years’ experience across a diverse range of geographies and roles.
 His expertise encompasses the full range of EH&S and Sustainability aspects, including socio-economic planning, environmental management, and corporate sustainability performance.
 He has developed specialist expertise in the use of technology to drive operational excellence and resource efficiency, and has implemented data and process management systems for numerous global clients.
 Peter has worked for a range of clients across Australia and Europe, in the industrial, manufacturing, pharmaceutical, resource and consumer goods sectors.
 His professional focus is to help companies use EH&S and Sustainability technology to drive improved business performance.

-Partner of the conference:
+Partners of the conference:

-Institutional partner of the conference:
+Institutional partners of the conference:

 For sponsorship and expo opportunities contact Filip Franek at firstname.lastname@example.org.